dubo-dubon-duponey/docker-debian/README.md

 You may want to tweak the following:

 ```
-# if you want to use an apt proxy
+# if you want to use a caching proxy for apt requests (http only)
 APTPROXY=http://somewhere

 # if you just want to build locally and not push the resulting image to a registry at all